rothgar/netdata-wiki/External-Plugins.md

   - `microseconds`

-    is the number of microseconds since the last update of the chart, it is optional.
+    is the number of microseconds since the last update of the chart.
+It is optional.

-    Under heavy system load, the system may have some latency transfering data from the plugins to netdata via the pipe.
+    Under heavy system load, the system may have some latency transferring data from the plugins to netdata via the pipe.
 This number improves accuracy significantly, since the plugin is able to calculate the duration between its iterations better than netdata.